 Do the units earned count towards a concentration?

 A Department may approve an independent study program without permitting it to be counted toward a concentration in that Department.
 It is, consequently, the responsibility of students taking such programs to ensure that the concentration requirements for a degree will be met.

-Requests for such a program must be received by the Office of the Associate Deans (Studies) one month before the start of the first term in which the student intends to undertake the program.
+Complete the request form (under the heading 'Independent Study Form') and submit it to the Office of the Associate Deans (Studies).
+Requests for such a program must be received by one month before the start of the first term in which the student intends to undertake the program.
 Requests must include:

 The Associate Deans (Studies) may, in consultation with the student and faculty members involved, propose modifications in the project, particularly with respect to the number of units to be assigned to it.
 The Associate Dean (Studies) may require an interview with the student.